brettchalupa/projectbook/src/command-line-interfaces/simple-podcast-hosting.md

 - GUI that makes it even easier to work with and manage ones podcast.
 - Add the ability to render the episodes on a website with a page for each episode and a general layout (maybe parse the RSS feed or just do it as part of the RSS building process)
 - Newer Podcast metadata attrs

+## See Also

+- [Static Site Generator](./static-site-generator.md) — similar in nature of processing files and converting into a specific format that then gets deployed to a host to be served over HTTP